5OO/tire-change/README.md

 ## Project Overview

 This project is a tire change booking application, allowing users to view available tire change times and book appointments.
-The backend is built with Java 17, Spring Boot, and Maven, while the frontend uses Vue.js with Vite.
+The backend is built with Java 17, Spring Boot, and Maven, while the frontend is built with Thymeleaf for server-side rendering.

 ## Prerequisites

 Before you begin, ensure you have the following installed:
 - Java 17
 - Maven
-- Node.js (for the frontend)
-- Your preferred IDE (IntelliJ IDEA or VS Code)
+- Your preferred IDE (IntelliJ IDEA is recommended)

-## Setting Up and Running the Backend
+## Setting Up and Running the Application
 ## Getting Started

 Clone this repository using `git clone https://github.com/5OO/tire-change`

 ## Building the Application